reijjo/todo-with-everything/GITHUBACTIONS.md

 protected_branch="main"
 current_branch=$(git rev-parse --abbrev-ref HEAD)

-# Check if we are on the 'main' branch
 if [ "$current_branch" = "$protected_branch" ]; then
-  # Check if there are any staged files (files that are git added)
   if ! git diff --cached --quiet; then
-    echo "🚨 Direct staging ('git add') to the '$protected_branch' branch is not allowed!" exit 1 fi fi
+    echo "🚨 Staged changes are not allowed on the '$protected_branch' branch!" echo "Unstaging files..."
+    # Unstage all files
+    git reset
+    exit 1
+  fi
+fi

 ```